How Group Income Protection Works In The Finance World

 The survey results showed that three out of every four respondents reported being affected by workplace stress, which included headaches, anxiety attacks, and depression.

-Little wonder The Priory Group (Europe’s largest mental healthcare provider) reports an increase of 106% in new patient assessments to January 31st 2022.
-All assessments will be GP referred, but there are options to Self Fund the care and bypass the long waiting times, rapidly becoming the NHS’s slogan.
+Little wonder The Priory Group (Europe’s largest mental healthcare provider) reports an increase of 106% in new patient assessments to January 31st, 2022.

-For those working in the finance industry, the majority of leading financial institutions have themselves and their employees covered through Group Income Protection, protecting businesses from the revenue loss incurred through sick days and protecting the income of staff when they’re forced off work for a more extended period due to mental health issues or other conditions.
+This protects businesses from the revenue loss incurred through sick days and protects staff’s income when they’re forced off work for a longer period due to mental health issues or other conditions.

 Most workers are on their own when finding support for their own well-being.
 If you work in the finance sector, you have the support of the Bank Workers Charity and other initiatives put in place by employers.